Michel Hayek

 Michel Hayek (Arabic: ميشال حايك) is a Lebanese psychic and clairvoyant, who created a lot of controversies through his traditional yearly New Year's Eve's television predictions appearances, which started on the LBC, and later MTV.
-Some have called him Nostradamus of the Middle-East.
+Some have called him Nostradamus of the Middle East.

 Biography

-Born in 1967 at Beit Chabab to a butcher, as a child he predicted about his family and friends but was not taken seriously.
+Born in 1967 to a butcher, as a child he predicted about his family and friends but was not taken seriously.

 He started working in the field of predictions in 1985, and traveled around the world for 13 years, drawing the attention of the media and newspapers, but it was with the launch of Arab satellite televisions that became famous.

-He does not offer his prediction services to ordinary people, but only to politicians and international firms like in the United States, Britain and Australia.
+He does not offer his prediction services to ordinary people, but has worked as a consultant to international firms in the United States, Britain and Australia.
 He has built relationships with the Lebanese politicians, and he claimed that over 35 percent of politicians resort to fortunetelling.

 He is a businessman with investments in many areas such as real estate.